 Information sessions are offered each month using the web-based platform Zoom.
-In these sessions prospective students have the opportunity to speak with an MPH advisor who will give a brief presentation and answer questions about the program.
-You must pre-register in order to receive the session link.
+In these sessions prospective students have the opportunity to speak with an MPH advisor and/or current student who will give a brief presentation and answer questions about the program.

-- A box will appear.
-Select ‘Run/launch Program’.
+- Select ‘Run/launch Program’.
 It will take less than 20 seconds.
 If nothing prompts from browser, click ‘download & run zoom’.

 - Enter your name and select 'Join'.

 - Your screen should display the host and other session attendees.